Getting Started with DuckyScript Payload development

 - Compiler — the element of the Payload Studio which converts the DuckyScript source code (payload.txt) into the byte code (inject.bin) interpreted by the USB Rubber Ducky.
 The Compiler also tests the DuckyScript source to be syntactically correct.
 May provide warning or error messages if a programming bug is found.

 - Debugger — the element of the Payload Studio which may be used to help you test or troubleshoot your payload.

 - Language File — also referred to as the Language JSON, this is the lookup table the Compiler uses to encode your keystrokes for a given keyboard language

 - Loot — the logs, data and other information obtained during the deployment of a payload, often consisting of details about the target (recon) or information from the target (exfiltration).

 - Arming — the act of transferring a payload to the hotplug attack device.

-- Arming Mode — a mode whereby the hotplug attack device facilitates convenient payload and loot transfer, such as acting as benign USB mass storage, network device or serial interface.
+- Arming Mode — a mode whereby the USB Rubber Ducky facilitates convenient payload and loot transfer by acting as USB mass storage.

-- Target — the computing device on which the payload will be deployed.
+- Target — the computing device (or "Host") on which the payload will be deployed.